-Supports organizations and programs that increase access to healthy food, and improve the overall health and well-being of Native Americans (NAs).
-Funds the development of curriculum and education programs promoting NA nutrition at the local and national level, and research addressing the critical dietary challenges faced by Native communities.
+Supports organizations and programs that increase access to healthy food and improve the overall health and well-being of Native Americans (NAs).
+Funds the development of curriculum and education programs promoting NA nutrition at the local and national level, as well as research addressing the critical dietary challenges faced by Native communities.

 Think Cultural Health

 Provides information, resources, and educational opportunities for health professionals to learn culturally and linguistically appropriate services.
 Sponsored by the Office of Minority Health.

 Work to improve the health and well-being of AI/AN populations through a variety of activities that include managing public health information systems, investigating diseases of concern, overseeing disease prevention and control programs, responding to public health emergencies, and coordinating these activities with other public health authorities.
 Supported by a partnership between the Indian Health Service (IHS), Centers for Disease Control and Prevention (CDC), National Institute of Health (NIH), and Office of Minority Health (OMH).